When they removed the bandage from Ryoka’s leg, the other adventurers flinched back. All except for Ceria and Calruz, that was.

 The other adventurers nodded in agreement, but one of the mages shook his head.

 “I have.
-Tumblers and performers have those kind of skills.
+Tumblers and performers have those kinds of Skills.
 Do you have the [Performer] class, Miss Ryoka?”

 She looked at him, mildly insulted.

 “No, I’ve just got skill.
-You should see me do parkour.”
+You should see me do parkour or tricking.”

 “It’s a type of running.
 Or—I guess you could call it a type of martial arts.”